Expanding Storage

 13. Check the disk to delete, and then Delete it.

-14. Click on the Snapshots section in the left-hand navigation pane.
+14. Click on the Snapshots section in the left-hand navigation pane (Compute Engine, Storage, and then Snapshots).

-15. Check the disk snapshot to delete, and then Delete it.
+15. If a snapshot has been taken, check the disk snapshot to delete, and then Delete it.

 Conclusion

-In this section we learned how to expand the storage of our VM by creating a new virtual drive, adding it to our VM, formatting the drive in the ext4 filesystem format, mounting the drive at /mnt/disks/disk-1, and then editing /etc/fstab to make automount the drive.
+In this section we learned how to expand the storage of our VM by creating a new virtual drive and adding it to our VM.
+We also learned how to format the drive in the ext4 filesystem format, and mount the drive at /mnt/disks/disk-1.
+Finally, we learned how to then edit /etc/fstab to automount the drive.

 In addition to using the gcloud console, the commands we used in this section include: